prajin1910/supreda/README.md

 ## API Integration

-The app integrates with the same Spring Boot backend used by the web application:
+The app integrates with the same Java Spring Boot backend used by the web application:

 - **Authentication**: `/api/auth/*`
 - **Assessments**: `/api/assessments/*`